Smith-gift/My-Dune-analytics-portfolio/dashboards/nigeria-2027-Presidential-election-polymarket-tracker/README.md

   prediction market on the Nigerian Presidential election don’t reflect the vote of the people, as people engage in this just for the fun of it and to make money.
 - we can also see from the analysis that less than 0.1% of the Nigerian population participates in this prediction market.
-- The majority(0ver 55%) of the users wager on Tinubu winning the election.
+- The majority(0ver 55%) of the users wager on Tinubu winning the election

 ## Methodology
 Data was pulled from Polymarket's onchain contracts, tracking betting